olegabu/go-mimblewimble/README.md

 MW_PERSIST=~/.mw_r mw listen
 ```

-Receive the input from Sender's slate file saved in the same folder.
+Receive an input from Sender's slate file saved in the same folder.
 In reality users send slates to each other.
 This will create a `slate-receive-<transaction uuid>.json`.
 Observe a new `Unconfirmed` output in Receiver's wallet.
 ```bash